Programs/ Primary/ Primary 6 / PSLE Science

 Answering "describe" when the question says "explain"

 "Explain why the ice cubes in the warmer drink melt faster."
 A description ("the warm one is hotter") earns the data mark and nothing else.
 Markers want a cause: greater temperature difference → faster heat transfer → faster melting.
-Costs 2-3 marks per Booklet B question, and trips up strong content students.
+Can cost 2-3 marks per Booklet B question, and trips up strong content students.
 Fix: a fixed verb-decoder drilled into every OEQ — describe = what; explain = why; state = one-liner — checked before the pen moves.

 !